Skip to content ↓

 Organisation

-6 Trustees, consisting of 3 parents and 3 co-opted.
-These are in addition to our 3 members.
+6 trustees, consisting of 3 parent and 3 co-opted.
+This is in addition to our 3 members.

 The Chair of Trustees is Mrs Clare Quinlisk.